I used to work for a real jerkface.

 But, there’s something else that can make a sales job more challenging than it needs to be…or should be.
 Do you know what it is?

-It’s a boss that plays head games with you.
+It’s a boss who plays financial head games with you.
 I had one.
 It sucked.

 If you have a blood pressure cuff nearby, go ahead and grab it.
 It’s time for an experiment.